edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-03-01-Instructor-led-Training-vs-eLearning.md

 permalink: /blog/instructor-led-training-vs-elearning/
 author: { name: Corey Bleich }
 image: blog/2018-09-17-349094.jpg
-excerpt: Instructor-led training is the traditional, formal version of training that takes place in a classroom, while eLearning can be taken at anytime from an internet-connected device.
+meta: Instructor-led training is the traditional, formal version of training that takes place in a classroom, while eLearning can be taken at anytime from an internet-connected device.
 Read on to learn more.
 ---

 Instructor-led training (ILT) is the more traditional, formal version of training that takes place in a classroom in front of learners, while eLearning is web-based and can be taken at anytime from an internet-connected device.
 And, then there's blended learning.
 If you're trying to find the best training program for your employees, there are a few things to consider when it comes to ILT vs. eLearning, or even blended training.
 This is what you should know.